yohannes911/select2/doc/select2.md

 ### Application protocol features ###

-**Statement 3: The `select2` application protocol is safe in the following manner: blocks are never executed in parallel.**
+**Statement 5: The `select2` application protocol is safe in the following manner: blocks are never executed in parallel.**

 Proof: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hence blocks are never executed in parallel.

 Note that this safety feature just guarantees that critical sections are executed atomically / sequentally and never in parallel.
 However it does not guarantee that the block will be ever executed.
 This is where `select2` differs from the Java `synhronization` primitive.
 Both primitive is safe, however while `synhronization` blocks until execution, `select2` neither blocks nor does it guarentee execution.

+**Statement 6: In each round one and only one block is executed**.
+Formally:

+1. If the other thread is not active during the thread's own execution, that thread's code will be executed.
+1. If two threads are active at any point in time then one and only one of them will be executed.

+Proof: This follows from Statement 2: one and only one thread is selected which will execute its block, meanwhile the other thread is not selected, will not run its block.

-**Statement 4: The `select2` application protocol is wait-free in the following manner.
-If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
-In other words: if the thread gets enough processor time then it will eventually terminate.**
+**Statement 7: The `select2` application protocol is wait-free in the following manner**: If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
+In other words: if the thread gets enough processor time then it will eventually terminate.

 Proof: The `select2` logic does not depend on the injected code block of either thread and according to Statement 2 the core protocol itself is wait-free.
 Hence if the injected block is wait-free as well, then the whole thread becomes wait-free, too.

+Note that the above two feature means that both the threads locally and the system as a whole will always move on (ie. 'do something').

 Implementation
 -------------------------------------------------------------------------------